 Mr. Jacques Marrier d'Unienville, born in 1968, holds a Bachelor's degree in Commerce.
 Prior to joining Société Usinière du Sud (SUDS) as Chief Executive Officer in 2005, he was the Managing Director of Société de Traitement et d'Assainissement des Mascareignes.
 He has held office as Chief Executive Officer of MTMD (now Omnicane Limited) as from 1 April 2007.
-He is the Chairperson of Omnicane Thermal Energy Operations (La Baraque) Limited and Omnicane Thermal Energy Operations (St Aubin) Limited, Omnicane Milling Operations Limited, Omnicane Logistics Operations Limited, Airport Hotel Ltd and is a director of Real Good Food plc, Beau Vallon Hospitality Ltd and The Union Sugar Estates Company Limited.
-He is a board member of the Mauritius Cane Industry Authority (MCIA) and several sugar sector institutions in Mauritius and was the President of the Mauritius Sugar Producers' Association in 2005, 2006, 2009, 2010 and 2015.
+He is the Chairperson of Omnicane Thermal Energy Operations (La Baraque) Limited and Omnicane Thermal Energy Operations (St Aubin) Limited, Omnicane Milling Operations Limited, Omnicane Logistics Operations Limited, Airport Hotel Ltd and is a director of Beau Vallon Hospitality Ltd and The Union Sugar Estates Company Limited.
+He is a board member of several sugar sector institutions in Mauritius and was the President of the Mauritius Sugar Producers' Association in 2005, 2006, 2009, 2010 and 2015.
 He was the President of the Mauritius Sugar Syndicate in 2012 and in 2022.